 The control of the Church of God rests with the laity and ministers, who jointly form a governing body called the General Assembly which meets biennially.
 Benefits of centralized government include the following: uniformity of doctrine and practice; principles that bind together local churches in the same manner; membership commitments in all churches; expansion and extension of fellowship; accountability; cooperative decision-making; and united efforts in evangelism and world outreach.

 MINISTERS AND LAITY

 Ministers in the Church of God are ranked as ordained bishops, ordained ministers, exhorters, ministers of music and ministers of Christian education.
-They achieve these levels of ministry through a profession of faith, commitment to the church, training, internship and fulfillment of credential requirements.
-The Church of God emphasizes the doctrinal position of the priest-hood of all believers and encourages laity to assume a Biblical role in local church ministry.
+They achieve these levels of ministry through a profession of faith, commitment to the church, training, internship, and fulfillment of credential requirements.
+The Church of God emphasizes the doctrinal position of the priesthood of all believers and encourages the laity to assume a Biblical role in local church ministry.

 Emphasis upon education and training is a priority of the Church of God.
 Educational opportunities are provided from local congregations through institutions of higher learning at the international level of the church.